-Implementation Strategy 1.2c: Develop plans for infrastructure in the Railroad District Master Plan area through public-private partnerships with landowners in the area and include the addition of the development of Belmont Rd. from Talent Ave. to the railroad crossing in the City's Capital Improvement Plan (CIP) as a priority.
+Implementation Strategy 1.2c: Develop plans for infrastructure in the Railroad District Master Plan area through public-private partnerships with landowners in the area and including the development of Belmont Rd. from Talent as a priority.

 Implementation Steps: (1) Develop public-private partnerships and development agreements for the development of Belmont Rd. and (2) coordinate with the City's Capital Improvement and Transportation System Plan.